 Anything related to Salary or Benefits that are not mentioned by the hiring manager:

-Do not ask this question on a first interview.
+Do not ask this question in the first round of interviews.
 If you know that you will refuse a job that pays less than a certain amount, you can and should state the amount in your cover letter.

 However, if you are even somewhat flexible regarding salary, it is best not to discuss compensation until you are offered a position.